tanzu-end-to-end/tko-workshop/workshop/content/workshop-summary.md

       - Analyze and build actions based on metrics

     - Day "0-n"
-      - Efficiently manage Backup across a fleet aof clusters, build custom schedules
+      - Efficiently manage Backup across a fleet of clusters, build custom schedules
       - Upgrade clusters as newer versions of Kubernetes distribution are available.
+      - Scale Clusters automatically

 ## Tanzu Labs